barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-4.md

 # Explore the APIs using an Online Python Service

 One of the nice thing about modern APIs, is that we can choose our favourite programming language to access them.
-In this section of the handson lab you will
+In this section of the handson lab you will invoke the MedRec APIs with multiple types of programming languages (python, nodejs, go, etc.)

 ## Get the code snippet from Postman
 If you have been following through the handson labs you will already have a Postman collection with your Get and Post operations to access the APIs already saved.